 There is no place for violence or harassment in the workplace.
-Regardless of where you live in Canada, most provinces have occupational health & safety legislation with “general duty” requirements for your employer to protect your health & safety in the workplace, and this includes protecting you from workplace violence & harassment.
-In addition, most provinces, including Alberta, have specific regulations regarding violence& harassment in the workplace.
+Regardless of where you live in Canada, most provinces have occupational health & safety legislation with 'general duty' requirements for your employer to protect your health & safety in the workplace, and this includes protecting you from workplace violence and harassment.
+In addition, most provinces, including Alberta, have specific regulations regarding violence and harassment in the workplace.
 Alberta considers violence and harassment to be workplace hazards.
 Both domestic violence and sexual violence are included under this legislation.

 Most Canadian workplaces hold a zero tolerance attitude towards violence & harassment with a commitment to create a safe & healthy environment for workers.